RedisLabs/redis-enterprise-azure/README.md

 **Azure RLEC Nodes VM Config Settings:**
 ````
-    rlec_vm_image_name: ubuntu OS image to use on azure for RLEC cluster nodes.
+    rp_vm_image_name: ubuntu OS image to use on azure for RLEC cluster nodes.

-    rlec_vm_sku: vm sku to use on azure for RLEC cluster node vms.
+    rp_vm_sku: vm sku to use on azure for RLEC cluster node vms.

-    rlec_vm_admin_account_name: account name for RLEC node vm admin. certs
+    rp_vm_admin_account_name: account name for RLEC node vm admin. certs
     are used for password-less logins.
 ````
 **Misc Config**